Christo, artist known for massive, fleeting displays, dies

 Born in Bulgaria in 1935, Christo Vladimirov Javacheff studied at the Fine Arts Academy in Sofia before moving to Prague in 1957, then Vienna, then Geneva.
 It was in Paris in 1958 where he met Jeanne-Claude Denat de Guillebon.
 They were born on the same day (June 13) in the same year (1935), and, according to him, “In the same moment” and would become partners in life and art.

-Christo was already wrapping smaller found objects, like cars and furniture.
-After he met Jeanne-Claude, their scale broadened.
+Christo was already wrapping smaller found objects, like cars and furniture, but after he met Jeanne-Claude, their scale broadened.
 Within three years they were working together on an installation of oil drums and tarp on the docks in Cologne.

 Although their large scale outdoor and indoor projects were collaborative, they were all credited solely to Christo until 1994, when they revealed Jeanne-Claude’s contributions.
 The decision, they said, was theirs and deliberate since it was difficult enough for even one artist to make a name for himself.